Highlights

 Where to Watch Effects of the Atomic Bomb on Hiroshima and Nagasaki (1946)

-Looking to watch 'Effects of the Atomic Bomb on Hiroshima and Nagasaki' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Sueo Ito-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.
+Thinking about watching 'Effects of the Atomic Bomb on Hiroshima and Nagasaki' on your favorite screen?
+Searching for a streaming service to buy, rent, download, or view the Sueo Ito-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Effects of the Atomic Bomb on Hiroshima and Nagasaki' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Effects of the Atomic Bomb on Hiroshima and Nagasaki' right now, here are some finer points about the Nihon Eigasha documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Effects of the Atomic Bomb on Hiroshima and Nagasaki' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Effects of the Atomic Bomb on Hiroshima and Nagasaki' right now, here are some specifics about the Nihon Eigasha documentary flick.

-What, so now you want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "This was the only documentary made in the aftermath of the atomic bombings of 1945.
 Japanese filmmakers entered the two cities intent on making an appeal to the International Red Cross, but were promptly arrested by newly arriving American troops.
 The Americans and Japanese eventually worked together to produce this film, a science film unemotionally displaying the effects of atomic particles, blast and fire on everything from concrete to human flesh.
 No other filmmakers were allowed into the cities, and when the film was done the Americans crated everything up and shipped it to an unknown location.
 That footage is now lost.
 However, an American and a Japanese filmmaker each stole and hid a copy of the film, fearful that the reality of Hiroshima and Nagasaki would be hidden from history.
 Eventually, these prints surfaced and became our only precious archive of the aftermath of nuclear warfare -- a film that everyone knows in part, yet has rarely seen in its entirety." .

 'Effects of the Atomic Bomb on Hiroshima and Nagasaki' Release Dates